What are solar panels?

-When researching solar panels, you may come across the following points of differentiation, let's check out what each of them mean, and which we feel are important
+When researching solar panels, you may come across the following points of differentiation.
+Let's check out what each of them means.

-When researching, you may notice some solar panel brands are stated as Tier 1.
+When researching, you may notice some solar panel brands are labelled as Tier 1.

-Bloomberg New Energy Finance (BNEF) created 3 tiers as a way to distinguish between manufacturers in the renewable energy space.
+Bloomberg New Energy Finance (BNEF) created three tiers as a way to distinguish between manufacturers in the renewable energy space.
 Bloomberg’s Tiered system is based on the 'bankability' of solar manufacturers around the world.
-For solar companies, they can only achieve Tier 1, by owning their production facilities and selling their own brands.
-While Tier 1 is more a measure of industry acceptance versus an industry endorsement, it still is a good indicator of quality.
+Solar companies can only achieve Tier 1 status by owning their production facilities and selling their own brands.
+While Tier 1 is more of a measure of industry acceptance versus endorsement, it still is a good indicator of quality.

-Performance warranty: is to warrant the degradation of the cells over a number of years; e.g. 25 years.
+Performance warranty: warrants the degradation of the cells over a number of years e.g. 25 years.
 The manufacturer may state that the performance will only reduce by say 10% after the first 10 years and then another 10% over the next 15 years.
-Be careful to read any specific warranty terms of the performance warranty as it may be quite difficult to make a claim if the panel has failed completely, or may require removal and laboratory type testing.
+Be careful to read the specific terms of the performance warranty as it may be quite difficult to make a claim if the panel has failed completely, or it may require removal and laboratory-type testing.

-Panel product warranty: is to cover defective materials or workmanship of the panel.
+Panel product warranty: covers defective materials or workmanship of the solar panels.
 It is provided by the manufacturer of the panel, not the solar installation company.
 Panel product warranties are typically 5 or 10 years, with some premium brands offering 12 years.

-Installation warranty: If provided by your installer and typically covers the remainder of the materials used in the installation as well as workmanship.
-They are usually 1 or 2 years, however some installers offer up to 10 years.
+Installation warranty: this typically covers the remainder of the materials used in the installation as well as workmanship.
+They are usually 1 or 2 years, however, some installers offer up to 10 years.

-Wile warranties provide peace of mind, having a local presence is important for that rare occasion which you need to make a warranty claim.
-As the first port of call, we always recommend choosing a strong local installer who has been in the market for some years.
-At the same time, it is worth asking your chosen installer about the Australian presence of the solar panels they are quoting.
-Does the manufacturer have an Australian office? who is the panel distributor? how long have they been in the Australian market?
-Ultimately if need to get one or more panels replaced under warranty you need to be able to go to your installer, and failing that the manufacturer or distributor of that brand.
+While warranties can provide peace of mind, a local presence is important for that rare occasion in which you need to make a warranty claim.
+We always recommend choosing a strong local installer who has been in the market for some years.
+At the same time, it is worth asking your chosen solar installer about the Australian presence of the solar panels they are quoting.
+Does the manufacturer have an Australian office?
+Who is the panel distributor?
+How long have they been in the Australian market?
+Ultimately if you need to get one or more solar panels replaced under warranty, you need to be able to go to your installer, and failing that, the manufacturer or distributor of that brand.

-Some sources boast country of origin, it is not a good indicator for choosing your solar panels.
+Some sources boast country of origin, but this is generally not a good indicator for choosing your solar panels.
 Brighte instead suggests looking at the reputation and quality of the manufacturer.

-Ready to purchase a solar system, use the Brighte Marketplace
+Ready to purchase a solar power system?
+Use the Brighte Marketplace.